2011 NFL lockout: Contingency plans

 A provision in the CBA ensured that the 2011 NFL draft was allowed to take place despite the lockout.
 In addition, there was also some cushion in the 2011 schedule just in case the labor dispute lasted into September and the planned start of the regular season.
 NFL Commissioner Roger Goodell stated that Super Bowl XLVI could be moved a week later if needed, so that the entire season could be played in full.
 In addition, every contest in Week 3 had teams that shared the same bye week later in the season, which would have allowed these games to be made up on what was originally the teams' byes.
 Weeks 2 and 4 were set up so that there are neither any divisional rivalry games nor teams on bye in those weeks, which would have kept the season as fair as possible if those games had to be canceled.
-The league could also eliminate the normal off week between the conference championship games and the Super Bowl.
-Up to six weeks of the season could have been lost (moving week 3 games into the bye weeks, canceling weeks 2, 4, and 17, and moving weeks 1 and 5 to the end of the season while postponing the playoffs one week) while still keeping a generally fair schedule with five division games and eight non-division games.
+The league could also eliminate the normal off week between the conference championship games and the Super Bowl, as well as move the Super Bowl back a week.
+Up to five weeks of the season could have been lost (moving week 3 games into the bye weeks, canceling weeks 2 and 4, and moving weeks 1 and 5 to the end of the season, while postponing the start of the playoffs two weeks, and moving the Super Bowl back a week and having no week off between the conference championship games and Super Bowl) while still keeping a generally fair fourteen-game schedule with six division games and eight non-division games.
 The league also had a plan for a longer lockout, which included an abbreviated eight-game season beginning in late November.
 Goodell had also stated that the league did not consider using replacement players.